MuhammadHammadHussain/CERN-BOT/docs/source/Autonomous Navigation of Mobile Robots.rst

 - **LiDAR Sensor**: Used for real-time environment scanning and mapping.
 - **Wheel Odometry**: Provides accurate movement tracking, essential for localization and navigation, especially in signal-degraded environments.
-- **Custom D-Bot Platform**: Initial testing and development were performed on a custom-built D-Bot at Aalto University, with the intention to transfer the solution to CERN’s main robot.
+- **Custom D-Bot Platform**: Initial testing and development were performed on a custom-built D-Bot at Aalto University, with the intention to transfer the solution to CERN main robot.

 ROS and Its Libraries
 ----------------